zalando/zalando.github.io/_docs/using/contributing.md

 We recommend taking a look at the [Zalando Tech Radar](https://opensource.zalando.com/tech-radar/) to get an overview of the projects we actively use, which would be an obvious starting point for contributions.

-## Whitelisted CLAs
+## Allowlisted CLAs
-If a non-Zalando open source project asks you to sign a contributor agreement, get it cleared with the open source team, unless it is one of the following which have been whitelisted:
+If a non-Zalando open source project asks you to sign a contributor agreement, get it cleared with the open source team, unless it is one of the following which have been allowlisted:

 - Apache CLA
 - Project Harmony Contributor Agreements